tonyunreal/duckstation/README.md

 ## Libretro Core

-DuckStation is available as a libretro core, which can be loaded into a frontend such as RetroArch.
-It supports most features of the full frontend, within the constraints and limitations of being a libretro core.
+DuckStation is available as a libretro core, supporting most of the features of the full frontend within the constraints and limitations of being a libretro core.

+As of December 2020, the libretro core is no longer supported by the developer.
+The builds are provided here as a courtesy, but any bugs must be tested in the standalone version prior to being reported.

 Prebuilt binaries for 64-bit Windows, Linux and Android can be found on the releases page.
 Direct links:
 - 64-bit Windows: https://github.com/stenzek/duckstation/releases/download/latest/duckstation_libretro.dll.zip